lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 David Walker, *Railroading Religion: Mormons, Tourists, and the Corporate Spirit of the West* (Chapel Hill: University of North Carolina Press, 2019).

-Greg Umbach, "Learning to Shop in Zion: The Consumer Revolution in Great Basin Mormon Culture, 1847-1910," *Journal of Social History* 38, no. 1 (2004): 29--61.
+Greg Umbach, "Learning to Shop in Zion: The Consumer Revolution in Great Basin Mormon Culture, 1847-1910," *Journal of Social History* 38, no. 1 (2004): 29--61. \[[GMU Libraries](http://mutex.gmu.edu/login?url=https://muse.jhu.edu/article/172354/).\]

 Suggested readings: